yakuzadave/pyodide-ship-combat/README.md

 ```

 Use the key bindings `t`, `s`, `l`, and `m` to jump between Tactical, Ship Detail,
-Battle Log, and Summary screens.
-The UI automatically updates whenever the
+Battle Log, and Summary screens, and press `[` or `]` to cycle the focused ship in
-snapshot feed produces a new entry.
+the detail view.
+The UI automatically updates whenever the snapshot feed produces a
+new entry.

 ### Running Tests